department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/use-transferred-benefits.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-When you can use your benefits depends on your relationship to the Veteran or service member:
+When you can use your benefits depends on your relationship to the Veteran or Servicemember:

 #### Spouses
 - May use the benefit right away
-- May use the benefit while the service member is on active duty or after separation
+- May use the benefit while the Servicemember is on active duty or after separation
-- Don’t qualify for the monthly housing allowance while the service member is on active duty
+- Don’t qualify for the monthly housing allowance while the Servicemember is on active duty
-- May use the benefit for up to 15 years after the service member's separation from active duty
+- May use the benefit for up to 15 years after the Servicemember's separation from active duty

 #### Children
-- May start to use the benefit only after the service member has finished at least 10 years of service
+- May start to use the benefit only after the Servicemember has finished at least 10 years of service
-- May use the benefit while the service member is on active duty or after separation
+- May use the benefit while the Servicemember is on active duty or after separation
 - May not use the benefit until they’ve gotten a high school diploma (or equivalency certificate), or have reached 18 years of age
-- Qualify for the monthly housing allowance even when the service member is on active duty
+- Qualify for the monthly housing allowance even when the Servicemember is on active duty
-- Don’t have to use the benefit within 15 years after the service member's separation from active duty, but can’t use the benefit after they’ve turned 26 years old.
+- Don’t have to use the benefit within 15 years after the Servicemember's separation from active duty, but can’t use the benefit after they’ve turned 26 years old.

   </div>
   </div>